Astra-Interactive/AstraLibs/docs/ktx-core/di.md

 With this manual di you can easily(almost) implement your di in Dagger style

+## Declaring a module

-Firstly, create a module class, which will contains necessary dependencies
+Firstly, create a module interface, which will contains necessary dependencies

 ```kotlin
 /**